 Natural disasters such as wildfires and catastrophic events, including terrorist acts, may adversely affect PSE's business and expose the Company to liability.
 Events such as wildfires, earthquakes, floods, tornadoes and other extreme weather events, explosions, vandalism, terrorist acts, and other similar occurrences, could damage PSE's operational assets, including utility facilities, information technology infrastructure, distributed generation assets and pipeline assets.
-Such events could likewise damage the operational assets of PSE's suppliers or customers.
-These events could disrupt PSE's ability to meet customer requirements, significantly increase PSE's response costs, cause reputational harm and significantly decrease PSE's revenues.
+Such events could likewise damage the operational assets of PSE's response costs, cause reputational harm and significantly decrease PSE's revenues.
 Unanticipated events or a combination of events, failure in resources needed to respond to events, or a slow or inadequate response to events may have an adverse impact on PSE's operations, financial condition, and results of operations.